schema-first-rest/schema-first-rest.github.io/docs/plugins/controller.md

 ---
 id: controller
-title: @sfr/controller
+title: \@sfr/controller
-sidebar_label: Plugin: Controller
+sidebar_label: Plugin Controller
 ---

 The controller plugin is the base for all other included plugins.
 It defines the following directives: